 You’ll also need to run wiring and hook the fan into your electrical system.
 We wrote an epic guide to setting up solar and electrical in a van build that should get you started.

-Why Portable 12V Fridges are the Best Option for Adventure Vans
+Why Portable 12V Fridges are the Best Option for Van Life

-In our opinion, the best kind of fridge you can get for a DIY campervan is a portable 12V fridge/freezer.
-These fridges are built for adventuring on 4x4 vehicles and boats.
+In our opinion, the best kind of fridge you can get for a DIY van conversion is a portable 12V fridge/freezer.
+These fridges are built for adventuring on 4×4 vehicles and boats.
 They’re very rugged, and they don’t need to be kept perfectly level like mini-fridges.
 They can run off 12V power or regular 110V.
 They keep your food as cold as you want, and they can operate as either a fridge or a freezer.

 They’re also very energy-efficient, so they won’t be a heavy load on your batteries.
-The best 12V fridges use highly-efficient compressors that have very low power draw (0.7 - 3.0 Amps per hour, depending on the model and the ambient temperature).
+The best 12V fridges use highly-efficient compressors that have very low power draw.
 They’re also well-insulated and feature top-open lids, which prevent the cold air at the bottom of the fridge from escaping when the lid is open.

-There are some downsides - especially cost.
-This is by far the most expensive van refrigeration option by a few hundred dollars.
+There are some downsides.
+12V fridges from the top brands can be extremely expensive (although there are some really solid budget and mid-priced fridges on the market these days).
 Some may find it difficult to organize food effectively with the top-open design.
 And with this type of fridge you won’t get the homey look of a built-in mini-fridge.

 But in our minds the energy efficiency and ruggedness of these fridges win out over other concerns.
 Here are the top fridge choices for your van: